All Episodes

 The point of ISIS is that it can be traced back to Bush.

-That's all this is poor.
+That's all this is for.

-ISIS is solely wholly owned subsidiary of Barack Obama foreign policy.
+ISIS is solely, wholly owned subsidiary of Barack Obama foreign policy.

 Can't have that.